Skip to Content

 Wastewater Treatment Plant Facilities Planning

-The Regional Water Management Quality Plan also provides recommendations for the control of water pollution from point sources as wastewater treatment plants, points of separate and combined sewer overflows, and industrial waste outfalls.
+The Regional Water Quality Management Plan also provides recommendations for the control of water pollution from point sources as wastewater treatment plants, points of separate and combined sewer overflows, and industrial waste outfalls.

 In matters related to these recommendations, and at the request of the WDNR, the Commission reviews and comments on local wastewater facilities plans prepared by the Region’s public or private wastewater treatment plant operators.